News

 February: I am co-organizing a minisymposium at SIAM UQ 2024 titled Optimal Transport for Uncertainty Quantification with Panagiota Birmpa.
 I will also be presenting in the Computational Transport minisymposium where I will be presenting on our recent work relating mean-field games with generative modeling.

 I am excited to announce our new preprint title Wasserstein proximal operators describe score-based generative models and resolve memorization.
-We that score-based generative models can be fundamentally understood as the Wasserstein proximal operator of cross-entropy and we build informed models that resolve the memorization phenomenon in SGMs.
+We show that score-based generative models can be fundamentally understood as the Wasserstein proximal operator of cross-entropy and we build informed models that resolve the memorization phenomenon in SGMs.
 This is joint work with Siting Liu, Wuchen Li, Markos Katsoulakis, and Stan Osher.

 2023